MikeFFG/CustomerManager/README.md

 To build/run:

-Ensure Maven is install locally (or use IDE with Maven integration): http://maven.apache.org/install.html
+Ensure Maven is installed locally (or use IDE with Maven integration): http://maven.apache.org/install.html

 Then: